 Before reaching for the fertilizer, Fite advises digging a little deeper into the source of the problem.
 Following are five common reasons that trees fail and what to do about them.

 When it comes to tree health, nothing hurts a tree more than compacted soil.
 Often caused by construction, soil compaction strikes trees at their roots, depriving them of water, oxygen and nutrients.
 It also makes it harder for a tree to anchor itself.

 Compacted soil makes tree anchorage difficult

 Soil compaction occurs when soil particles are compressed by external factors like mechanical or human traffic, resulting in reduced pore volume (meaning there is less space for air and water.)
 Heavily compacted soils have a reduced rate of water infiltration and drainage and are often hydrophobic (meaning the water runs off).
-For a tree, this leads to poor growth, higher water needs and increased susceptibility to pests and disease.
+In the case of a tree, this leads to poor growth, higher water needs and increased susceptibility to pests and diseases.

 Fertile, aerated soil